mdhender/reimagined-telegram/README.md

 # reimagined-telegram
-Experiment with websockets and front ends
+Experiment with websockets and front ends.